 Roger started his career in investment management at GT Management in 1981 and subsequently held positions at Morgan Grenfell and Invesco as Chief Investment Officer.
 He was appointed Chief Executive Officer of Henderson Group plc in 1999 and led the company for a decade.
-More recently, Roger was the Senior Independent Director and Remuneration Committee Chairman at IG Group Holdings plc, Chairman of Electra Private Equity PLC and Chairman of Pioneer Global Asset Management S.p.A.
+More recently, Roger was the Senior Independent Director and Remuneration Committee Chair at IG Group Holdings plc, Chair of Electra Private Equity PLC and Chair of Pioneer Global Asset Management S.p.A.
 He was also a Non-Executive Director of J.P.
-Morgan Elect PLC from 2008 until 2018.
+Morgan Elect PLC from 2008 until 2018 and Senior Independent Director and Chair of the Remuneration Committee of St James's Place until 2023.

 Roger is a non-executive director, senior independent director and remuneration committee chair at Jupiter Fund Management plc.
 He is also a non-executive director and senior independent director at Mitie Group plc.
+He is the nonexecutive Chair of Pacific Horizon Investment Trust plc.

-Standing for re-election: Yes
+Standing for re-election:

-STEVE BATESSenior Independent Non-Executive Director
+STEVE BATES Senior Independent Non-Executive Director